Erkhanal/House_Price_Prediction/README.md

 - Jupyter Notebook for interactive analysis

 ## Acknowledgements:
-- I acknowledge and appreciate the valuable course materials from upGrad and IIIT-B which enhanced my understanding of data analysis and machine learning
+- I acknowledge and appreciate the valuable course materials from my university which enhanced my understanding of data analysis and machine learning

 ## References:
 - Python documentations